 '''

 libname hdoopLib hadoop

 server = "hpa.sas.com"

-user = XXXXX
+= XXXXX

+user

+password

-password = YYYYY
+= YYYYY

-database = myDB
+= myDB

+database

+config

-config = "demo.xml";
+= "demo.xml" ;

 '''

 For more information about LIBNAME options available for the Hadoop engine, see the LIBNAME topic in the Hadoop section of SAS/ACCESS for Relational Databases: Reference.
 The configuration file that you specify in the CONFIG= option contains information that is needed to access the Hive server.
 It also contains information that enables this configuration file to be used to access data in HDFS without using the Hive server.
 This information can also be used to specify replication factors and block sizes that are used when the engine writes data to HDFS.
-The following XML shows the contents of the file demo.xml that is used in this example: